swiftlang/swift-evolution/proposals/0000-where-on-contextually-generic.md

 ## Introduction

-This proposal aims to lift the mostly artificial restriction on attaching `where` clauses to declarations that themselves do not introduce new generic parameters, but inherit the surrounding generic environment.
+This proposal aims to lift the mostly artificial restriction on attaching `where` clauses to declarations that reference only outer generic parameters.
 Simply put, this means you no longer have to worry about the `'where' clause cannot be attached` error inside most generic contexts.

 ```swift
 struct Box<Wrapped> {